GarryFlemings/email_HTML/README.md

 # Email HTML
 Garry Flemings, 2018-09-17

-This repository holds examples of Garry Flemings' email HTML work.
+This repository holds examples of my email HTML work.

-**Garry Flemings writes email HTML for email marketers and people who want really attractive email signature blocks.**
+**I write email HTML for email marketers and people who want really attractive email signature blocks.**

 This write-up is intended for easy scanning.
 Read, scan, or skip at will!